pencilzhang/DeepIlluminance-computational-color-constancy/Readme.md

 ### Testing

 For example, to test the downloaded pretrained models on ColorChecker, you can run `context_network/trained_model/test.py` to get the output of the contextual network.
-Then, run 'refinement_network/trained_model/test.py to get the final estimation result'.
+Then, run `refinement_network/trained_model/test.py` to get the final estimation result.

 ### Training

-We provided codes to train DeepIlluminance network with this repo:
+We provide codes to train DeepIlluminance network with this repo:
-  For the contextual network: refer to context_network/patch_model.py For the refinement network: refer to refinement_network/patch_model.py
+  For the contextual network: refer to [patch_model.py](./context_network/patch_model.py) For the refinement network: refer to [patch_model.py](./refinement_network/patch_model.py)